Metro Logo

 Are there any plans to extend the network?
 When will these extensions open?

-Yes, an extension of line U2 from Schottenring to Stadion is scheduled to open in May 2008.
+Yes, an extension of line U1 from Reumannplatz to Oberlaa is scheduled to open in September 2017.